R2 Certified Recycler

 • Independent audit validation

-• Documented processes
+• Documented and controlled processes

-• Verified downstream controls
+• Verified downstream oversight

 • Structured risk management